arni-magnusson/fimsgrowth/README.md

 # fimsgrowth

-An R package can have one DLL, so multiple models (von Bertalanffy, GCM, etc.) need to be wrapped together into a single DLL.
+An R package can have one DLL, so multiple models (von Bertalanffy, GCM, etc.) need to be combined into a single DLL.

 The [unmarked](https://cran.r-project.org/package=unmarked) package demonstrates how this can be done in a TMB package.
-The `unmarked_TMBExports.cpp` file wraps the models together,
+The `unmarked_TMBExports.cpp` file combines the models,

 ```cpp
 #include "tmb_pcount.hpp"